 The former Canadian Northern Railway station at Hanna was constructed in 1913 and served to provide both passenger and freight service until August 1990.
-The station has always symbolized the community’s origins and is today regarded as a major heritage resource.
-The Federal Government has designated the building as a Heritage Railway Station.
+The station, now the Town’s Visitor Information Centre, has always symbolized the community’s origins and is today regarded as a major heritage resource.
+The federal government has designated the building as a Heritage Railway Station.

-The location and physical status of the Station was not conducive to enhancements.
-Local contractors had expressed concerns about the foundation and beam structure of the building.
+The location and physical status of the station was not conducive to enhancements.
+Local contractors expressed concerns about the foundation and beam structure of the building.
 Water damage had caused decay.
-Town staff had reported having to pump the basement of water while the facility was still operational.
-The building either had to be moved to a different location on a new foundation, or lifted and the foundation rebuilt.
+Town staff reported having to pump the basement of water while the facility was still operational.
+The building either had to be moved to a different location on a new foundation or be lifted and the foundation rebuilt.

-Due to the original purpose of the Station, the ‘attractive’ side of the building (platform side) faced the tracks.
+Due to the original purpose of the station, the ‘attractive’ side of the building (platform side) faced the tracks.
 In Hanna, this is not an advantage as access to view the more attractive profile is not permitted (private land) and the roadway is underdeveloped.
-Hanna citizens and visitors to the area are unable to enjoy the platform side of the Station unless they physically walk onto the train tracks.
+Citizens and visitors to the area were unable to enjoy the platform side of the station unless they physically walked onto the train tracks.

 Relocation of the CN Station addressed the concerns above and also made the building visible and accessible, to be enjoyed by anyone who stops or passes by.